UCSB-CMPTGCS-1A-F17/ucsb-cmptgcs-1a-f17.github.io/_cs16/lab01.md

 Switch roles with your partner.

-Write a C++ program that approximates the value of the constant π.
+Write a C++ program in ```pi.cpp``` that approximates the value of the constant π.
 Once again you should not resort to using predefind constants and functions for π, that are provided by C++ standard libraries.
 Instead you should compute the value of π based on the Leibniz formula for π.
 The formula is given below:

 ```
  1 – 1/3 + 1/5 – 1/7 + 1/9 ...  = pi/4